znguye/lab-dom-race-car/README.md

 The goal of this iteration is to allow the player to control the car using the keyboard.

-To do this, we will add an event listener in the `js/script.js` file, which will update the player's `directionX` and `directionY` properties based on the keys that the user presses on the keyboard:
+To do this, we will add an event listener in the `js/script.js` file, which will update the player's car `directionX` and `directionY` properties based on the keys that the user presses on the keyboard.
+This function listens for the `keydown` event using `document.onkeydown` and checks if the pressed key matches any of the allowed keystrokes (arrow keys).

 <details>
 	<summary>See the code</summary>